Access to the Hall & Parkland

 Lytham Hall is situated in 78 acres of mature parkland surrounding the Hall.
-The Hall itself is at the end of a 3/4 mile long driveway with bench seating provided along the drive.
+The Hall itself is at the end of a 3/4 mile long driveway with bench seating provided at various points along the drive.

 Please be aware that Lytham Hall grounds has uneven surfaces, deep water and areas that can become slippery.
 Each visitor is expected to take due care and attention during their visit and take personal responsibility for their actions.
 Stout footwear for all ages is advised.

 Children should be closely supervised in all areas at all times.
-Dogs should be kept on a lead at the rear of the Hall around the Courtyard, and in the Tea Room Gardens.
+Dogs should be kept on a lead at the rear of the Hall, around the Courtyard, and in the Café Gardens.

 The Historic Parkland